 Pacific Lutheran University – The Board: (1) adopted a new jurisdictional test under Catholic Bishop requiring the college or university to demonstrate that it holds itself out as providing a religious educational environment and, if it meets this showing, to show specifically that it holds out the petitioned-for faculty members as performing a religious role; and (2) revised its standard under Yeshiva for determining whether faculty are managers by focusing on whether faculty participate in decision-making regarding academic programs, enrollment policies, and finances, as well as with regard to academic and personnel policies.

 Mezonos Maven Bakery – On remand from the Second Circuit, the Board held that conditional reinstatement is an appropriate remedy in cases involving undocumented workers and ordered the employer to offer conditional reinstatement to the discriminatees in this case.
+The AFL-CIO and the National Immigration Law Center, who represent the discriminatees in this case, filed a position statement.

 Temple University Hospital – Whether the Board should exercise its discretion to decline jurisdiction over the hospital and, if the Board asserts jurisdiction, whether the Board should extend comity to a bargaining unit previously certified by the Pennsylvania Labor Relations Board.
 The AFL-CIO filed an amicus brief in support of the Board exercising its jurisdiction and extending comity to the bargaining unit.